Stoke and Staffordshire Children's Rights Service

 An advocate:

-- Will help your views, wishes and feelings are heard
+• Will help your views, wishes and feelings to be heard

-- Won't give their opinion or tell you what to do.
+• Won't give their advice or tell you what to do.

 This service is confidential and free.